globalgov/manydata/README.md

 <!-- ![GitHub All Releases](https://img.shields.io/github/downloads/jhollway/roctopus/total) -->
 <!-- badges: end -->

-`{manydata}` is the central package in the many universe of qPackages aimed at collecting, connecting and correcting network data across issue-domains of global governance.
+`{manydata}` is the central package in the many packages universe aimed at collecting, connecting and correcting network data across issue-domains of global governance.
 To assist users in doing so, `{manydata}` also contains functions that enable users to clean and manipulate data easily.